 The video below presents the main steps to follow when opening personal or corporate bank accounts in Malta:

 The increasing number of companies and citizens borrowing money from banks in Malta has also led to situations in which the amounts could no longer be recovered and thus banking litigation has become quite common in our days.
 However, Malta has a flexible legal system which allows for the settlement of any type of disputes, including banking ones, in several manners.
 Among the most employed ways of settling banking disputes in Malta are court proceedings and arbitration.
 There is also mediation, but this method is seldom used.

-Our attorneys in Malta can offer information about all the legal ways to resolve banking litigation in this country.
+Our attorneys in Malta can offer information about all the legal ways to resolve banking litigation, in respect with the 2021 procedures.